Council of State of Vaud

 The Council of State of the Canton of Vaud (Conseil d'État du Canton de Vaud) is the executive organ of the Canton of Vaud, in Switzerland.
 Vaud has a seven-member Conseil d'État.
 The responsibilities of the Council of State is to run the administration, submit laws and decrees to the Grand Council, observe a budget and adopt regulations or directives.
 Essentially, the Cantons define their own structure within federal regulations.
 Switzerland consists of twenty-six cantons in which each can influence the federal government.
 Vaud is a part of these cantons, and it is the central area connected to high trafficked communication routes in Switzerland.
-Guy Parmelin, a former Swiss president, is from the Canton of Vaud, and was first elected into their government in 2015.